linux-rooster/customizations/README.md

 ![OhMyZSH](screenshots/ohmyzsh2.png)
 ## Kitty Terminal
 One of my favourite terminal emulators.
 I left Konsole and moved on to kitty.
 I think i like it more.
 So here's my config.\
-Make sure to install the Hack Nerd Font and Hack Nerd Font Bold from nerdfonts.com, as thats the font my config uses.
+Make sure to install the JetBrains Mono NL font, as thats the font my config uses.

 ![kitty](screenshots/kitty2.png)
 ## CAVA